cds-snc/gcds-docs/pull_request_template.md

 - [ ] I have reviewed English and French content for accuracy, terminology consistency, and parity.
 - [ ] Terminology and naming follow GC and design system standards.
 - [ ] I have verified links, references, and examples are correct and functional.
+- [ ]  I have verified descriptive (alt) text for accuracy and brevity.
+- [ ] The content follows and does not contradict design system guidance elsewhere on the site.
 - [ ] No spelling, grammar, or formatting issues are present.

 ## ⚠️ Impact/Risks | Risques